Patient education: Pancreatic cancer (Beyond the Basics)

 Endoscopic ultrasound in the staging of exocrine pancreatic cancer

-Supportive care of the patient with advanced exocrine pancreatic cancer
+Supportive care of the patient with locally advanced or metastatic exocrine pancreatic cancer

 Initial chemotherapy and radiation for nonmetastatic locally advanced unresectable and borderline resectable exocrine pancreatic cancer

 Overview of surgery in the treatment of exocrine pancreatic cancer and prognosis